 Interested in optimizing your workday and systems to cut down on wasted hours, reduce inefficiencies, boost productivity and give your employees more time?
 Click here if you’re an organization looking for more info, or here if you’re interested in finding a job that matches your pace.
 You can also email me at email@example.com.
 Let’s start a conversation today about maximizing productivity and satisfaction at work!

-PS - Why aren’t we named “The Pareto Group?” - trademark issues.
-There are already a few other companies with similar-enough names.
+PS - Why aren’t we named “The Pareto Group?”
+Trademark issues.
+There are already a few other companies with similar-enough names (it is a good idea).
 It would have been too easy for someone to confuse us with one of them.
 MatchPace communicates what we want to do: help organizations run at the right pace, and find the right employees to run at that pace with them - helping everyone achieve their goals.

 PS#2 - Images sourced from Hmolpedia